7hunderbird/ingestor_exporter/README.md

 ### BOSH

-This exporter can be deployed using the [Prometheus BOSH Release][prometheus-boshrelease].
+*It is is intended for this exporter to be able to be* deployed using the [Prometheus BOSH Release][prometheus-boshrelease].
+Some work still needs to be done around this.

 ## Usage